ptrdo/microdata-template/example/README.md

 ```sh
 > yarn install
 ```
 **3:** The file to run is `\minimal-requirejs\www\index.html`.
 A `localhost` or other webserver will be required for the page to import all runtime components and then render without error.
-One convenient means is use an Integrated Development Environment (IDE) such as JetBrain's [WebStorm](https://www.jetbrains.com/webstorm/) or [IntelliJ](https://www.jetbrains.com/idea/) which can open these files for review and edit and then run them in its internal webserver.
+One convenient means is use of an Integrated Development Environment (IDE) such as JetBrain's [WebStorm](https://www.jetbrains.com/webstorm/) or [IntelliJ](https://www.jetbrains.com/idea/) which can open these files for review and edit and then run them in its internal webserver.

 ***
 ### minimal-webpack